 SickKids can offer a medical second opinion to support physicians abroad in validating diagnostic findings, pathology or radiologic studies outcomes, and/or advising on treatment options and plans based on diagnostic findings.
 Please note:

-- If you request a medical second opinion on diagnostic imaging findings, a copy of the images must be sent to SickKids, either electronically as a DiCom file or as a CD.
+- If you request a medical second opinion on diagnostic imaging findings, a copy of the imaging studies (X-rays, CTs, MRIs, etc.) must be sent in DICOM format by either uploading to a secure file transfer link provided by IPP, or by courier on CD or USB drive.

 - If you request a medical second opinion on findings from pathology, all original pathology slides and reports, block or 10 unstained slides from a representative block, must be sent to SickKids.